 IVIG is used for certain rheumatologic diseases including Kawasaki’s disease in children.
 It also may be employed in the treatment of inflammatory muscle diseases including dermatomyositis, polymyositis, and juvenile dermatomyositis.
 It may be used for very low platelet counts (idiopathic thrombocytopenic purpura) in those with systemic lupus erythematosus.
 It can be useful in the treatment of several other conditions as well.

 IVIG is given as an intravenous infusion (through the vein in the arm), which takes several hours to complete.
 Frequency of infusions vary according to the patient’s need.
 It may be given as a one-time infusion (such as for Kawasaki’s disease).
 For other diseases, it may be given from anywhere between one to five days on a monthly basis.
 Frequency and duration of infusions depend on the underlying disease and the clinical course.
 IVIG can take several weeks to fully take effect.
+The dosing of IVIG also varies dependent on the condition being treated, but usually is based on body weight.
+In these diseases, IVIG therapy generally involves the use of 2 g/kg administered over either 2 or 5 consecutive days.

 The majority of people do well with IVIG, experiencing only minor side effects.
 IVIG may cause infusion reactions, including fevers, chills, flushing, rash, muscle aches, and nausea.
 Headaches are also relatively common.
 These are generally not severe and improve with analgesics and antihistamines.